ThreeSR/Paper-Reading/README.md

 Does Localization Inform Editing?
 Surprising Differences in Causality-Based Localization vs. Knowledge Editing in Language Models

 Can Sensitive Information Be Deleted From LLMs?
-Objectives for Defending Against Extraction Attacks
+Objectives for Defending Against Extraction Attacks (Black-box and white-box attack)

 Do Language Models Have Beliefs?
 Methods for Detecting, Updating, and Visualizing Model Beliefs